Winton Woods District Receives Best Communities for Music Education Designation

-Winton Woods City Schools (WWCS) outstanding music education program has received a 2018 Best Communities for Music Education Designation from the National Association of Music Merchants (NAMM) Foundation, for the third year.
-The district joins 583 school districts and 135 schools across the nation in achieving this honor.
+Winton Woods City Schools (WWCS) outstanding music education program has again received the Best Communities for Music Education Designation from the National Association of Music Merchants (NAMM) Foundation designation.

 Receiving this designation meant completing detailed questions that included everything from instructional hours to music’s incorporation in the core curriculum.
 Winton Woods High School (WWHS) band director Danelle Ashbrook and WWHS associate choir director Beth Miller led the application process with the assistance of the district’s entire K-12 music staff.
 “Winton Woods students begin their formal music education in kindergarten,” said Ashbrook.
 “Beginning in fifth grade, students can be in band or orchestra, and choir.
 Daily instruction begins at the middle school, where we offer choir, band, and orchestra, along with theatrical and competitive performances.
 In high school, there is a multitude of student ensemble options—acapella groups, jazz ensemble, marching band, pep band, and other music educational opportunities.
 Students can also audition and play in college honor bands, district honor bands, orchestras, and choirs.”